 Listen To This Article - Click Play

-The fall is a pretty popular time in the Smoky Mountains.
-We’ve talked about fall Smoky Mountain hiking trails that have incredible views of the Smoky Mountains fall foliage.
-For people who want to experience the beauty of fall in the Smoky Mountains from the comfort of their car, check out these 6 Smoky Mountain fall drives near Wears Valley.
+This time of year there is always one question on visitors minds, “Where is the best place to see the fall leaves?”
+At Visit My Smokies, we have already told you about many of the great fall Smoky Mountain hiking trails that offer incredible views of the Smoky Mountains fall foliage.
+However, for guests wanting to experience the beauty of fall in the Smoky Mountains from the comfort of their car, here is a breakdown of all of our favorite Smoky Mountain fall drives near Wears Valley.

 1. Wears Valley Road